joychen5069/BurgerEater/README.md

 ## Usage

-After you've installed the packages,
+After you've installed the packages, you can either run
+    node server.js

+ or you can visit  https://eat-the-burger-by-joy-chen.herokuapp.com/ for the deployed version!
+Below is a demo of the application

 ## Demo